elkmire/Lemonade/README.md

 ### Storage Options

-- **Use IndexedDB for key storage**: Provides more secure storage than localStorage
+- **Use IndexedDB for key storage**: Provides more secure storage than localStorage (Default ON)
-- **Session-only mode**: Keys aren't saved when the browser closes (maximum security)
+- **Session-only mode**: Keys aren't saved when the browser closes (maximum security) (Default OFF)

+*Settings MUST be saved for these changes to take affect.

 ### Security Parameters